gophoto/bun/README.md

 - Always add the `join` tag for `has-many` to avoid incorrect mappings (it will work as left join).
 - Use the same field name as the struct name for `rel:belongs-to` foreign keys with `sql.NullInt64`, or they won’t be mapped.
 - Avoid `has-one` relations tag, as it will create incorrect queries.
-- Avoid `belongs-to` relations tag for tables with many2one or many2many relation, as it will create incorrect queries.
+- Avoid `belongs-to` relations tag for tables with one2many or many2many relation, as it will create incorrect queries - in such cases use `has-many` tag.
 - Loading nested relations will create join based on the struct tags.
 That means if relation has `left_join` tag but nested relation has `join` tag it will behave as the first relation also has a `join` tag.

 ---